 Any child charged as an adult faces adult sentencing.
 A defendant can be convicted of a crime as a teenager, charged as an adult, and serve a life sentence in prison.
 The only exception is the death penalty, which cannot be used against a juvenile in any situation.

 With the consent of the minor and the minor’s guardians, a probation officer may take steps to declare the minor a ward of the court under section 601 of the California penal code.
 This process is known as informal probation.
 Under informal probation, your child can be declared a ward of the court.

 A minor under informal probation might be allowed to live at home while they serve their probation or they could be assigned to foster care, a group home, juvenile hall, or a Los Angeles County probation camp.
 A judge will set the terms of informal probation, which may include:

 - Mandatory school attendance

 Having a criminal record can hurt a person’s future employment prospects and reputation.
 If you or your child were convicted of a juvenile crime and successfully served your sentence, you may wish to file a petition to eliminate the record of the conviction and sentence.
 The decision to grant a petition to seal a juvenile record is generally based on the type of crime committed and how long it has been since the defendant was sentenced.

-If your child has been charged with a violent crime, you need the best criminal defense attorney you can find.
+If your child has been charged with a violent crime in Los Angeles, you need the best juvenile violent crime defense attorney you can find.
 Our nationally recognized legal defense team at Werksman Jackson & Quinn LLP will stand by you and your family every step of the way.
 Call (213) 688-0460 to protect your child’s future today.